-I am a postdoc at UC Davis working with Prof. Vladimir Filkov.
-My current research involves open source sustainability, specifically designing methods and tools to guide projects towards success and sustainability.
-In particular, I am applying quantitative research methods to detect patterns that successful projects exhibit, and understand how these can be transformed into actions that less successful or non sustainable projects can use.
-Stay tuned, this is a super exciting project!
+Before joining Mysten Labs, I spent two years as a postdoc at UC Davis working with Prof. Vladimir Filkov.
+My research involved open source sustainability, specifically designing methods and tools to guide projects towards success and sustainability.
+In particular, I applied quantitative research methods to detect patterns that successful projects exhibit, and understand how these can be transformed into actions that less successful or non sustainable projects can use.
+In particular, I focused on how code quality is associated with long term project sustainability, and understanding the effects an incubator such as the ASF Incubator has on OSS project's long term sustainability.
+It was a pleasure working there with a very diverse group of people from several disciplines.

 I am very fortunate and grateful to have worked with amazing colleagues throughout my career.
 From 2013 to 2017 I was a doing a combined MSc and Ph.D. at IT University of Copenhagen (Denmark), supervised by forking as a variaiblity mechanism using the 3D printer firmware Marlin.
 The last 18 months of my Ph.D., I was a visiting scholar at Carnegie Mellon University with where I continued the work on integrating cloned variants into a configurable platform as well as the work on finding features in forks with (now Prof.) Shurui Zhou.